 In these times of COVID-19, the job description of “parent” has changed drastically—especially for those attempting to get work done with kids running around the house, without formal school or childcare.
 Even as schools reopen, the spectre of new waves of the pandemic threatens the stability of our best-laid childcare plans.

 Of course, most of us aren’t (and shouldn’t be) making a decision about our future based on vague concepts of gender and workplace equality.
-COVID-19 or not, we need to consider the reality of our specific day to day lives, support systems and financial picture.
+We need to consider the reality of our specific day to day lives, support systems and financial picture.
 The decision whether to stay home with the kids or return to work can’t be made through logic alone.

 Still, we’ve created a clear framework to provide financial clarity and help you be confident you’ve made the best choice for your family.